This post may contains affiliate links.

 Don’t be annoyed, we will soon give you a full guide on how to pump wheelchair tires.
 But before you get there, stick with us.

 Since these types of tires are filled with air, they provide a more comfortable ride compared to solid tires on both indoor and outdoor terrain.

 These air-filled tires have deeper treads and allow the user to enjoy more stability and comfort thanks to their increased grip.
-Since it is lightweight, it can easily be at the back seat of a compact car.
+Since it is lightweight, it can easily be in the back seat of a compact car.

 3. Pneumatic Puncture-proof Wheelchair Tires

 Just like the standard pneumatic wheelchair tire, Pneumatic puncture-proof tires have inner tubes filled with air, but these tunes are more durable since they are made of puncture-resistant Kevlar.

-Also called the foam-filled or flat-free inserts, these types of wheelchair tires are way better than the standard pneumatic wheelchair tires.
+Also called foam-filled or flat-free inserts, these types of wheelchair tires are way better than the standard pneumatic wheelchair tires.

 Pneumatic puncture-proof wheelchair tires don’t require too much maintenance since they are almost damage resistant and have a durable semi-solid core.

 If this is the tire on your wheelchair, it will have to be replaced once it is damaged.

 The sad fact is that its complex design and quality make it more expensive than most conventional pneumatic wheelchair tires.

 The Kevlar used to make these tires are also very heavy, this may make most wheelchairs that have pneumatic puncture-proof tires difficult to fit into the trunk of a small car.